-- 1 When the thermostat is set to "FAN ON," the indoor blower will run continuously on the heating speed when there is no cooling or heating demand. - 2 When the ML195DF is running in the heating mode, the indoor blower will run on the heating speed. - 3 When there is a cooling demand, the indoor blower will run on the cooling speed.
+- 1 When the thermostat is set to "FAN ON," the indoor blower will run continuously on the fan speed (FAN) when there is no cooling or heating demand.
+See TABLE 20 on page 50 for allowable circulation speeds. - 2 When the EL196DFE is running in the heating mode, the indoor blower will run on the heating speed (HEAT).
+See TABLE 19 on page 50 for allowable heating speeds. - 3 When there is a cooling demand, the indoor blower will run on the cooling speed (COOL).